boaromayo/boaromayo.net-portfolio/_posts/2017-08-27-still-busy.md

 <img src="http://i.imgur.com/IxIzNY3.jpg" alt="pug-page" width="75%" height="75%" />

-For the record, I'm using [Metalsmith][ms], a static site generator, to build my website instead of Jekyll as a way to challenge myself here, with [Pug][pug], or Jade, for the site's layout, and markdown for the entries.
+For the record, I'm using [Metalsmith][ms], a static site generator, to build my website instead of Jekyll as a way to challenge myself here, with [Pug, or Jade][pugjs], for the site's layout, and markdown for the entries.

 There still might be a way to put the actual site up to [Github-Pages servers][gh-pages] without showing that blank page.
 So far, thanks to the limited docs available on Metalsmith, and the limited help online, this step is going to be one steep climb.